sarunia/ESP32_radio_player_v2/README.md

 ## Overview

 This project is an **Internet Radio and Audio Player** built using the ESP32 platform.
 It allows you to listen to various internet radio stations and play audio files directly from an SD card.
-The device features an OLED display for user interaction, rotary encoders for navigation, and volume control, and supports multiple audio formats such as **MP3**, **FLAC**, and **AAC**.
-It also provides real-time weather informations.
+The device features an OLED display for user interaction, rotary encoders for navigation and volume control, and supports multiple audio formats such as **MP3**, **FLAC**, and **AAC**.
+It also provides real-time weather information and can be controlled via an infrared (IR) remote using the **NEC protocol** at 38 kHz.

 ## Features